ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 {: #fortinetvm_ordering}

 You can include the FortiGate® Virtual Appliance service with a new {{site.data.keyword.vcf-auto}} instance or add the service to your existing instance.

-You can deploy the service on a single-zone (new or existing) or multizone (existing only) instance.
-For multizone instances, three FortiGate Virtual Appliances are installed, one for each of the three gateway clusters.

 ## Considerations when you install FortiGate Virtual Appliance
 {: #fortinetvm_considerations-install}